 The Royal Society of Victoria may re-classify the field of an application if it fits best in a field other than the one nominated by the applicant.

 The Society reserves the right not to consider applications that do not comply with the above requirements and not to make an award if there is no suitable candidate.

 On the basis of the written abstracts, the judges will select a short list of two candidates in each of the four fields of Biomedical and Health, Biological (Non-human), Earth Sciences and Physical Sciences.

 The award is based on demonstration of the applicant’s excellence in scientific research, ability to communicate scientific information clearly and succinctly to an audience of scientists and members of the general public on their particular research field and to answer questions from the audience.

-Each of the short-listed candidates will be required to give a 15 minute oral presentation (10 minutes presentation, 5 minutes discussion) before a general audience of scientists and members at the Society on Thursday, 17th August, 2017 commencing from 6:30 p.m.
+Each of the short-listed candidates will be required to give a 10 minute oral presentation at the Society’s premises, followed by 5 minutes of discussion with a general audience of scientists and members at the Society.
+Proceedings will be livestreamed during National Science Week on the evening of Thursday, 17th August, 2023, commencing from 6:00pm.
 Finalists who are unable to present cannot be considered for an award.
-The order of speaking is decided by ballot on the night.
-The presentations are open to fellow students, friends and families as well as Members of the Society.
+Attendance at the presentations are open to supervisors, fellow students, friends and families as well as Members of the Society and the general public.

 The winners will be judged and announced on the night, when the prize and a certificate will be presented by the Society’s President.